provenstyle/provenstyle.github.io/source/_posts/2013-08-19-registering-asp-dot-net.markdown

 	aspnet_regiis -i

 Still not working?
 Don't forget to start your command prompt as admin, and yes now you have to cd directories all over again into your .net version.
-Isn't this fun?